Azure/Industrial-IoT/docs/industrial_iot_deployment.md

 ### Connectivity To AKS

-Currently we are missing the connection from App Services to deployed back-end microservices which are running in AKS cluster.
-This is required if you want to access APIs exposed by microservices for debugging or explorative purposes.
+Currently we are missing the connection from App Services to deployed microservices which are running in AKS cluster.
+This is required if you want to access APIs exposed by microservices for debugging or exploratory purposes.
 The connectivity will be added in the next iteration of the application.
 Currently it is possible to manually setup connection.

 You will need to have [Azure CLI](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest) installed for next steps.